Activities for 1 Year Olds

 One year olds love sensory play (water, rice bins), cause-and-effect activities (dropping balls into tubes, banging pots), simple movement (pushing carts, climbing cushions), and imaginative beginnings (tea parties, phone play).
 Keep everything large, soft, and safe to mouth.

 At 12-18 months, independent play typically lasts 2-10 minutes, depending on the child and activity.
 Sensory bins tend to hold attention longest.
-Stay nearby and let them explore while you sit and rest — you don't need to actively engage the entire time.
+Stay nearby and let them explore while you sit and rest.
+You don't need to actively engage the entire time.

 Absolutely.
-One year olds are naturally drawn to physical exploration — screens can't compete with the sensory experience of squishing, pouring, and banging.
+One year olds are naturally drawn to physical exploration.
+Screens can't compete with the sensory experience of squishing, pouring, and banging.
 The activities on this page use household items and require minimal setup, making screen-free play easy and practical.